NORTH BY NORTH WEST LOOP

 Whether you are looking to get away as a couple, or take the whole family along, there are lots of places where you can explore, take in the local sites, and have fun.

-We were fortunate enough to get a taste of the western edge of what we define as the Southern Riverina last year before the pandemic hit and have already made a list of more places we want to check out next time we are in that part of the region.
+We have had a few tastes of the western edge of what we define as the Southern Riverina, but there are a few more places we want to check out next time we are in that part of the region.

 To help you plan your trip along the same route, we have named the five main towns along the loop that comprises 325-kilometres that is driven over mainly flat to slightly undulating terrain.

 The towns are Corowa, Oaklands, Urana, Lockhart, and The Rock.

 We have not included a time as you will want to stop along the way and check out each of the towns, plus some interesting and historic spots along the way.

 The road routes you will travel on this Albury-Wodonga and return nor'-west loop includes B58 (Riverina Highway), Federation Way, Urana-Lockhart Road, Lockhart-The Rock Road, and A41, the Olympic Highway.

 All these roads are sealed.